Edward Eaton, Private 9156, 1st Battalion, Cheshire Regiment

 Killed in action 24th August 1914 in France, aged 24

-Edward Eaton was born in Macclesfield on 23rd November 1889, the son of Priscilla and Charles Eaton, a silk weaver of 3 Hatton Street, Macclesfield.
-He was baptised in May 1890 at St George’s Church, High Street, Macclesfield (which once was part of the Sutton Parish).
-Edward had older siblings Charles, Florence, Lily and Annie.
-Edward was educated at St. John’s School, Macclesfield, from 31st October 1893.
+Edward Eaton was born in Macclesfield on 29 November 1889, the son of Priscilla and Charles Eaton, a silk weaver of 3 Hatton Street, Macclesfield.
+He was baptised on 7 May 1890 at St George’s Church, High Street, Macclesfield (which once was part of the Sutton Parish).
+Edward had older siblings Charles, Florence, Lily and Annie, and he was educated at St. John’s School, Macclesfield, from 31 October 1893.

 After leaving school, Edward was employed as a railway engine cleaner for about two years before joining the Army Reserve in August 1908.
 His former employer.
 Mr E Woolley, Loco Foreman of 21 Beech Lane, Macclesfield, provided a character reference, stating that he had known Edward for about two years while he had been working as an engine cleaner, he was sober and honest, and had resigned from his job in order to better himself.

 In January 1909, Edward joined the Regular Army as a Private in the Cheshire Regiment.
 His medical records describe him as being 5 feet 9¾ inches tall, weighing 133 pounds and having a chest measurement of 31½ inches.
 He had a fresh complexion, grey eyes and light hair.
 His service records show him to have been a man of some ability as he was soon promoted to Lance Corporal and was appointed a bandsman.
 He later relinquished both rank and appointment at his own request.
 His employment sheet, dated 1st October 1913, describes him as “intelligent, hard-working and reliable.
 A fair instrumentalist on the bassoon and bass clarinet; progressing well on the violin.”